sanhaus/control-panel.en/help/faq.md

 **Can I use the Control Panel?**

 The Control Panel is only open to product admins of our current customers who have Adobe Campaign hosted on AWS.
+Note that hybrid environments are not yet supported.

 If you're not an admin, but would like access, please contact your product admin to help add you as an admin.